Laurent Bourgnon: Biography

 Laurent Bourgnon was a multidisciplinary as a sailor, airplane and helicopter pilot, mechanic and developer, engineer and creator.

 At the age of four, Laurent Bourgnon took his first steps on his parents' sailboat for a two-year trip to the Caribbean, then they left for three years from 13 to 16 years old, going around the world with their family.
 After crossing the Atlantic in 1986 at the age of 20 on a beach machine (Hobie Cat 18 of 5.40 m), Laurent Bourgnon embarked on the competition.

 He was the winner of the biggest transoceanic events on his Primagaz trimaran including two Routes du Rhum, the Twostar, the Transat Jacques-Vabre, the Québec-Saint-Malo and many other events.

-He also put his know-how in aeronautics to develop a new MCR 01 two-seater travel aircraft, very fast with a very long autonomy.
+He also applied his aeronautical expertise to develop the MCR 01, a two-seater travel aircraft notable for its high speed and extended range.

 On June 24, 2015, he went missing during a dive in French Polynesia in the lagoon of Toau Atoll.
 The people on the support boat did not see him return to the surface and alerted the emergency services.
 The search (by helicopter and boats) was called off on the evening of June 28, after 4 days.
 According to the MRCC Polynesia "The most likely hypothesis is that he was carried to the bottom by a current coming out in a pass."

 A Documentary entitled "The uncommon destiny of the Bourgnon brothers, icons of sailing" was produced in 2018.